 Managing our iconic wetlands and bushland

 Ministerial statement no. 819 sets environmental water provisions in the form of water level criteria at 30 sites across the Gnangara Mound – 14 wetland sites and 16 terrestrial phreatophytic vegetation sites.
 Phreatophytic vegetation is vegetation that uses groundwater to meet at least part of its water needs.

 We monitor water levels, the condition of wetland vegetation, macroinvertebrate richness and water quality at a suite of these sites to check how their health is responding to our management of groundwater use.

 The Department of Water and Environmental Regulation reports on compliance with Ministerial conditions and commitments for the Gnangara Mound each year, which is published in annual and triennial reports.
 Ministerial compliance reports can be found on our main website.

 Protecting water for the environment through allocation planning

-The draft plan also proposes some revisions to the environmental water provision criteria in Ministerial statement no. 819, which will be assessed by the Environmental Protection Authority under section 46 of the Environmental Protection Act 1986.
+The new plan also includes some proposed revisions to the environmental water provision criteria in Ministerial statement no. 819, which are currently being assessed by the Environmental Protection Authority under section 46 of the Environmental Protection Act 1986.

-We will provide any submissions made to us on the proposed changes to Ministerial statement no. 819 during the public comment period of the Gnangara groundwater allocation plan: draft for public comment to the Environmental Protection Authority to consider as part of its assessment.
+We have provided submissions made to us on the proposed changes to Ministerial statement no. 819 during the public comment period of the Gnangara groundwater allocation plan: draft for public comment to the Environmental Protection Authority to consider as part of its assessment.
 The Environmental Protection Authority will also assess the department’s response to those submissions.